 |Join The Club, or Renew Your Membership|

-implement a voluntary list of local Amateur Radio operators who have
+group of able local Amateur Radio operators who have

 ham radio enthusiasts in learning more about the hobby and helping when

-Click HERE to find out more about this new program and view a list of willing and able mentors to assist you as you come into this exciting hobby.
-You can also reach this information by using the "Contact the Club" link at the bottom of each page on this site.
+Click HERE to find out more about this program and view a list of these mentors.
+You can also reach this information by using the "Contact the Club" link found in the navigation section on every page on this site.

 |Equipment Classified Ads|